The collection is arranged in two parts and further arranged in series as follows:

 Regarding records contained in the collection:

-Pine Mountain Settlement School photographs were organized and copied in 1985.
-The copy negatives and a set of copy prints are owned by Berea College.
-A second set of copy prints and all originals were returned to Pine Mountain Settlement School.
-Permission has been granted by Pine Mountain Settlement School for Berea College to reproduce all or part of the school’s photographs and to use them in slide or film presentations, display them or loan them for display, and to allow their use by researchers for reproduction and publication.
-The proper credit line for all of the above uses shall be, “Pine Mountain Settlement School Photographic Collection, Berea College Southern Appalachian Archives.”
+Permission has been granted by Hindman Settlement School for Berea College to reproduce all or part of the school’s photographs and to use them in slide or film presentations, display them or loan them for display, and to allow their use by researchers for reproduction and publication.
+The proper credit line for their publication shall be: “Hindman Settlement School Records, Berea College Southern Appalachian Archives.”
 Records and photographs can be accessed through the Reading Room, Berea College Special Collections and Archives, Hutchins Library, Berea College.